1xyz/coolbeans/README.md

 ### Dependencies

 Coolbeans is written in golang, it requires go1.13 or newer.
-I prefer to use [go version manager](https://github.com/moovweb/gvm) to manage multiple go versions.
+It is recommended to use [go version manager](https://github.com/moovweb/gvm) to manage multiple go versions.

 ### Build & run the binary.